swaroopyadav49/Computer_Vision/README.md

 - Create a Project Folder in local Machine.

-- Open using Vs code or pycharm.
+- Open Vs code or pycharm.

 - Creating a Environment using or opening Terminal.